Asymptotic Theory for Unit Root Moderate Deviations in Quantile Autoregressions and Predictive Regressions: Moderate Deviations from the Unit Boundary Framework

-On the other hand, for the pure explosive root case such that $| \theta | > 1$ then, the limit distribution of $\big( \hat{\theta} - \theta \big)$ is standard Cauchy if it is normalized with $\theta^n / ( 1 - \theta^2 )$.
-However, the limit distribution depends on the distribution of the noise, as was pointed out by \cite{anderson1959asymptotic}, and hence no central limit theorem applies on the explosive side.
-Moreover, from empirical data financial applications it can be observed that the parameter $\theta$ tends to 1 with increasing sample size.
 To accommodate this observation, $\theta = \theta_n$ is allowed to depend on $n$, the number of observations, such that $\theta_n \to 1$ as $n \to \infty$.
 The process is then referred to as near-integrated.
 Depending on whether $\theta_n < 1$ or $\theta_n > 1$, it is called near-stationary or mildly explosive.
 Furthermore, \cite{Phillips2007limit} investigated the general parameter case in the near-integrated setting assuming that $\theta_n \to 1$ with a rate slower than $1 / n$, the so-called moderate deviations from unity.
 All aforementioned approaches operate under the assumption of a finite variance along with independent, identically distributed or weakly dependent errors.
 However, it can be proved that the serial coefficient $\hat{\theta}_n - \theta_n$ has, under a suitable normalization, a limit that consists of a fraction of two independent strictly stable random variables.

 Therefore, specifically for the quantile autoregressive time series model we consider in our study we employ the following normalization matrices.

 where $\mathcal{Z}_3$ is some normal random variable to be defined below.

 \begin{theorem} Under the Assumptions \ref{Assumption0}-\ref{Assumption3} it holds that,

 \end{theorem}